ecmnet/MAVGCL/README.md

 - Goto directory `/dist`
 - Start with `java -jar MAVGAnalysis.jar`
-- Set IP address and port in `File->Preferences` and restart (F or local SITL use 127.0.0.1:14556 or start with `java -jar MAVGAnalysis.jar --SITL=true`)
+- Set IP address and port in `File->Preferences` and restart (For local SITL use 127.0.0.1:14556 or start with `java -jar MAVGAnalysis.jar --SITL=true`)
 - Open `demo_data.mgc`, import PX4Log file or collect data directly from your vehicle
 - For video (mjpeg), setup  [uv4l](http://www.linux-projects.org/modules/sections/index.php?op=viewarticle&artid=14) at port 8080 on your companion with :
   ​